Honduras Real Estate: Buying a Home on Roatan

 Buyers receive the Title, registered with the Honduran government, within roughly 120 days after closing (copies of the Closing documents of course, are generated immediately).

-Closing costs are paid by the Buyer.
+When buying Honduras real estate, closing costs are paid by the Buyer.
 If the property sale is in the form of a “Change of Administrators” of a Honduran corporation, the cost can range between $2,000 and $5,000 U.S. If there is no corporation transfer involved, costs tend to run 5-7% of the purchase price.
 The Seller pays all real estate commission costs.

 Benefits of Buying a Home on Roatan